etirouthier/keras_dna/docs/modelwrapper.md

 ## Predicting

-Use `.predict()` to make some prediction with a `ModelWrapper`.
-One can choose the chromosomes on which to predict by specifying them with `incl_chromosomes` and by passing a file containing the chromosome length (in two tab separated columns, suffixe must be .chrom.sizes) with `chrom_size`.
+Use the `.predict()` to make some prediction with a `ModelWrapper`.
+One can choose the chromosomes on which to predict by specifying them with `incl_chromosomes` and by passing a file containing the chromosome length (in two tab separated columns, suffixe must be .chrom.sizes) in `chrom_size`.

 One can also predict on another species by passing a fasta file to `fasta_file`, `chrom_size` must correspond.
 This option is mandatory in the case of a `MultiGenerator`.
 Prediction are saved if `export_to_path` is specified (one file per annotation in one cell type, the format is bigWig).